 How to Use

 You basically just fill the clean water tank with warm water and solution up to the indicated lines.
-Then, you hit the button to turn it on, press the trigger to spray water, and soak the brush.
+Then, hit the button to turn it on, press the trigger to spray water, and soak the brush.
 Typically, you will make a few passes with the trigger pressed, followed by a few passes without the trigger pressed to dry the residue.

-Getting that residue just required a few more passes but we felt it was worth noting.
-We tried SpaghettiOs for an even thicker spill, and again, it was a nearly perfect pickup but it did increase the number of passes needed to clear the residue.
+Getting that residue just required a few more passes, but we felt it was worth noting.
+We tried SpaghettiOs for an even thicker spill, and again, it was a nearly perfect pickup, but it did increase the number of passes needed to clear the residue.

 In general, we’d say it was pretty good, especially considering how stuck on that V8 was.
 We’re not sure what makes it so sticky, but yeah, the CrossWave got it.

-Real-World Tests
+Real-World Evaluations

 What Could Be Improved